qua-platform/qua-dashboards/README.md

 This allows for use cases such as interactively tuning DC voltage offsets for a 2D scan in Video Mode while observing the results in real-time.

 Please explore the individual example folders and their READMEs for comprehensive guides on how to run and customize each dashboard.

+## Full example with Video Mode, Virtual Gates, and Voltage Control

+This example script, found in [examples/full_video_mode_example_qdac.py](examples/full_video_mode_example_qdac.py) shows an example using VideoModeComponent, VirtualGatesComponent and VoltageControlComponent to give the user full control over live calibrations of their quantum dot device.
+This example script combines AC control of the OPX with DC control using the QDAC via `VoltageGate` channels.